Assistant Professor, Public Administration

 B.Sc.
 (Hons) International Relations, London School of Economics and Political Sciences, 2006.

-Environmental policy, computable general equilibrium modeling, policy analysis, disasters, distributional analysis, transportation systems, behavioral responses to terrorism events.
+Environmental policy, computable general equilibrium modeling, policy analysis, distributional analysis, transportation systems, economic impacts of disasters and terrorism events.

 Peer-Reviewed Journal Articles